dennisdebel/BashUSBCopy/README.md

 #### In usbhook.sh :
 * Don't forget `chmod +x usbhook.sh`
-* Edit the path `SRC` (line 25) according to the source folder that you want to copy on usb drives
+* Edit the path `DEST` (line 26) according to the destination folder that you want to copy your files to
-* Edit the `mount` command (line 40) if you don't want to use ntfs partition
+* Edit the `mount` command (line 40) if you want to use ntfs partition
-* Edit the user `stf` by your own username in `sudo` command at line 51 if you want to see notification on desktop
+* Edit the user `USERNAME` to reflect your own username (`pi` in my case), change it in the `sudo` command at line 51 if you want to see notification on desktop